Trinidad and Tobago Flag

 Stamp Duty:

-Stamp Duty is required on several documents including deeds of conveyance.
-Stamp duty for residential properties ranges from 5% to 10% with the first TTD450,000 tax-exempt since January 01, 2007 (before only the first TTD350,000 is tax-exempt).
+Stamp duty is required on several documents including deeds of conveyance.
+Stamp duty for residential properties range from 3% to 7.5%.
 For land and non-residential properties, stamp duty ranges from 2% to 7%.

 Non-Residential Property